lupyuen/lupyuen.github.io/src/rust3.md

 [(See the __RISC-V Disassembly__)](https://gist.github.com/lupyuen/76b8680a58793571db67082bcca2e86c)

-Now that we understand the Rust Build, let's talk about the hiccups...
+Now that we understand the build, let's talk about the hiccups...

 ![Can't link soft-float modules with double-float modules](https://lupyuen.github.io/images/rust3-float.png)